krishnakanthpathi/krishnakanthpathi/README.md

-# 👋 Hi, I'm Krishna Kanth Pathi!
+# 👋 Hi, I'm Krishna Kanth !

 I'm a passionate **B.Tech student**, aspiring **Full Stack Web Developer**, and a problem-solver who loves to explore technology and write clean, efficient code.
 With a strong foundation in **Data Structures and Algorithms**, I aim to create impactful projects and share knowledge within the tech community.